Welcome to Beerup Law

 - Using or possessing anything that the defendant knows has been made or altered.

 Note again that these actions must be done with an intent to defraud.
 It is a class D felony, punishable by up to 7 years in prison.
-Missouri law has several other statutes dealing with offenses that are similar to forgery but have lesser severity and can be charged in the alternative.
+Missouri law has several other statutes dealing with offenses similar to forgery but have lesser severity and can be charged in the alternative.
 These include passing bad checks, fraudulent use of credit or debit devices and cards, check kiting, and identity theft.

 Definition of a “Writing” in Missouri Law